-We were appointed as statutory auditors of Nanobiotix by your Annual General Meeting held on June 14, 2017 for GRANT THORNTON and on May 4, 2012 for ERNST & YOUNG et Autres.
+We were appointed as statutory auditors of Nanobiotix by your Annual General Meeting held on June 14, 2017 for GRANT THORNTON and May 4, 2012 for ERNST & YOUNG et Autres.

-As at December 31, 2020, GRANT THORNTON and ERNST & YOUNG et Autres were in the fourth year and ninth year of total uninterrupted engagement, respectively, which is the eighth year since securities of the Company were admitted to trading on a regulated market.
+As at December 31, 2021, GRANT THORNTON was in the fifth year of total uninterrupted engagement and ERNST & YOUNG et Autres in its tenth year, including nine years since the securities of the Company were admitted to trading on a regulated market.